alenbasar/forexco-interview/README.md

 - Express

 ### How to run this app

 App contains two folders, client and server.
 For each folder you need to run npm install.
 SQL file was exported from MySql workbench and it's included in the server folder.
-I have also included .env file that contains JWT secret.
+I have also included .env file that contains JWT configuration for your convenience (it is not a good practice to include secrets in version control).

 1. Navigate to client folder and run npm start
-2. Navigate to server folder and run node index.ts
+2. Navigate to server folder and run npm start

 ![Screenshot from 2022-06-29 22-22-26](https://user-images.githubusercontent.com/63575553/176435240-e2231cb3-8808-4ae1-9daf-a41318319181.png)
 ![Screenshot from 2022-06-29 22-23-10](https://user-images.githubusercontent.com/63575553/176435324-9cac49bc-2570-4aff-96d6-a823b19bd4d5.png)